pavandhadge/vectron/PROGRESS.md

 - **Per-Shard Storage**: For each shard replica it manages, the worker maintains a separate Pebble DB instance and HNSW index, managed by a dedicated Raft state machine.
 - **Multi-Shard gRPC Server**: The worker now runs a gRPC server that can route client requests (e.g., `StoreVector`, `Search`) to the correct shard's Raft group.
 - **Consistent Hashing**: The `placementdriver`'s `GetWorker` RPC has been updated to use consistent hashing on the vector ID to route clients to the correct shard.

+pending tasks for today are

+compile proto for the clinet of pya dn js

+and also get curetn state of system from the ai if dragonboat requires disk storage then implemnt